University nomination required. See How to Apply below for more details.

 More information about the Goldwater Scholarship, including application tips and samples, is available on the Drexel Fellowships Resource Site.

-For official information on the Barry Goldwater Scholarship and Excellence in Education Program, visit the Goldwater Scholarship website.
+For official information on the Barry Goldwater Scholarship (which supersedes any information provided here), visit the Goldwater Scholarship website.

 Fields of Study:

 - US National or Permanent Resident